valkey-io/valkey-doc/topics/search-data-formats.md

 ### Stemming

 Stemming reduces words to their root form so that morphological variants match each other.
-For example, "running", "runs", and "runner" all stem to "run".
+For example, "running", "runs", and "run" all have the same stem: "run".
 The stemming algorithm is language-specific; currently only English (Snowball stemmer) is supported.

 Stemming is controlled by these options: